ehneilsen/rtn-012/index.rst

 * Zodiacal light, sunlight scattered by dust in the plane of our solar system; and
 * light pollution, light from terrestrial sources scattered by the Earth's atmosphere.

-:cite:`1991PASP..103.1033K`  describe a simple model for estimating using a highly simplified model: airglow from a thin spherical shell in the atmosphere, and single scattering of moonlight in the atmosphere.
+Krisciunas & Schaefer (1991) :cite:`1991PASP..103.1033K`  describe a simple model for estimating using a highly simplified model: airglow from a thin spherical shell in the atmosphere, and single scattering of moonlight in the atmosphere.
 The Dark Energy Survey (DES) scheduler used a refinement of this model, plus a rough model for twilight, to estimate the sky brightness to between 0.2 and 0.3 :math:`\frac{\textrm{mag}}{\textrm{asec}^2}`, depending on the band, for dark and moony skies outside of twilight.
 (Bluer bands had lower residuals.)
 ESO's skycalc_ software improves on this model in several ways, estimating the full spectral energy distribution of the sky brightness using physical models for atmospheric processes that result in airglow, multiple scattering of starlight and moonlight, and a model for Zodiacal light.
-These improvements result in a model that estimates the sky brightness with residuals of 0.2 :math:`\frac{\textrm{mag}}{\textrm{asec}^2}`  across all bands (:cite:`2013A&A...560A..91J`).
+These improvements result in a model that estimates the sky brightness with residuals of 0.2 :math:`\frac{\textrm{mag}}{\textrm{asec}^2}`  across all bands (Jones et al. 2013 :cite:`Jones13`).

 :numref:`fig-healpix-map` shows examples of sky brightness maps calculated by skycalc_, for times when the moon is down (so the sky brightness is dominated by airglow), and when the moon is near full and above the horizon (so scattered moonlight is a major contributor to sky brightness).
 In both cases, the sky brightness varies smoothly.
 The sharpest variation occurs where the sky is brightest: near the moon, and just above the maximum airmass: locations on the sky the scheduler will avoid anyway.